More than 20 million tourists reach San Diego annually to experience the city’s attractions and experiences.

-The San Diego Zoo receives 4 Million visitors in a year, an average of 10000 tourists every day.
+The San Diego Zoo receives 4 Million visitors annually, an average of 10000 tourists daily.

 During peak summer months this goes up to 15000.

-So if you aren’t much of a crowd person, opt for the San Diego Safari Park.
+So, if you are not a crowd person, opt for the San Diego Safari Park.

 Trivia: San Diego Zoo is the most visited Zoo in USA.